scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/about-reinvent-2022/index.md

 ---
 authors: [scottenriquez]
 title: AWS re:Invent 2022
-date: "2022-11-29"
+date: '2022-11-29'
-description: "Thoughts and proofs-of-concepts from re:Invent 2022 releases."
+description: 'Thoughts and proofs-of-concepts from re:Invent 2022 releases.'
-tags: ["Cloud"]
+tags: ['Cloud']
 ---

 ## Overview

 I learn best by doing, so with every release cycle, I take the time to build fully functional examples and digest the blog posts and video content.
 Below are some of my favorite releases from re:Invent 2022.
 You can find all source code in [this GitHub repository](https://github.com/scottenriquez/reinvent-2022-examples).

 ## Compute Optimizer Third-Party Metrics

 Compute Optimizer is a powerful and free offering from AWS that analyzes resource usage and provides recommendations.
 Most commonly, it produces rightsizing and termination opportunities for EC2 instances.
 However, in my experience, the most significant limitation for customers is that Compute Optimizer does not factor memory or disk utilization into findings by default.
 As a result, AWS customers that use CloudWatch metrics have their findings enhanced, but other customers who use third-party alternatives to capture memory and disk utilization did not.
 AWS announced [third-party metric support for Compute Optimizer](https://aws.amazon.com/blogs/aws-cloud-financial-management/aws-compute-optimizer-launches-integration-with-application-performance-monitoring-and-observability-partners/), including Datadog.

 To test this new feature, we need a few things:

 - Compute Optimizer enabled for the proper AWS account(s)
 - Datadog AWS integration enabled
 - An EC2 instance (i.e., candidate for rightsizing) with the Datadog agent installed